Don Owen (filmmaker): Early life

 Owen was born and raised in Toronto and became interested in film at a young age, mainly, he said, because there was nothing to do on Sundays but go to the two films shown by the Toronto Film Society.
 He intended to become a poet but studied anthropology at the University of Toronto.
 To earn extra money while he was working on his graduate degree, he got a job as assistant director on the Sidney J. Furie film A Cool Sound from Hell.
 He worked as a stagehand and writer at the CBC and then landed the job of assistant director to NFB director Don Haldane, who was shooting a film called One Man in Muskoka.
 Both Haldane and the film’s cinematographer Donald Wilder suggested that he apply to the NFB.
 This necessitated moving to Montreal and Owen was keen to leave Toronto.
 Wilder pulled some strings and the NFB hired Owen in 1962.

 Career

 Owen was hired as a writer, but was put on camera work for the film À St-Henri le cinq septembre (September Five at Saint-Henri).
-He was taken under the wing of producer Tom Daly and became part of the NFB’s storied Unit B. Owen suggested that he create a film about the Olympic runner Bruce Kidd; Daly approved it and the result was the critically-acclaimed Runner (with the narration written and voiced by W. H. Auden).
+He was taken under the wing of producer Tom Daly and became part of the NFB’s storied Unit B. Owen suggested that he create a film about the Olympic runner Bruce Kidd; Daly approved it and the result was the critically-acclaimed Runner (with the narration written by W. H. Auden and voiced by Don Francks).
 Runner was innovative and mesmerizing and, from then on, Owen was a full-time director.